Abrasel-Nacional/opendelivery-v2/IMPLEMENTATION_GUIDE.md

 2. **Handle all three profiles**: DELIVERY, PICKUP, ON_PREMISE (not just one)
 3. **Emit normative events**: CONFIRMED, READY_FOR_PICKUP, DISPATCHED, DELIVERED (as applicable)
 4. **Track state**, not workflow: The order state is truth, not your internal steps
-5. **Choose transport**: Then implement REST/HTTP binding OR event stream OR custom
+5. **Implement the API Spec**: REST/HTTP as published in the API reference

 ### How Events Change